ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch13.md

-An example of ViTs surpassing the predictive performance of CNNs, given enough data, can be observed from initial research on the ViT architecture, as shown in the paper â€œAn Image Is Worth 16x16 Words:
+An example of ViTs surpassing the predictive performance of CNNs, given enough data, can be observed from initial research on the ViT architecture, as shown in the paper "An Image Is Worth 16x16 Words:
-Transformers for Image Recognition at Scale.â€?
+Transformers for Image Recognition at Scale."?
 This study compared ResNet, a type of convolutional network, with the original ViT design using different dataset sizes for pretraining.
 The findings also showed that the ViT model excelled over the convolutional approach only after